NilFoundation/cairo-placeholder-verification/README.md

 ## Community

-Issue reports are preferred to be done with Github Issues in here: https://github.com/nilfoundation/cairo-placeholder-verification/issues.
+Issue reports are preferred to be done with Github Issues in [here](https://github.com/nilfoundation/cairo-placeholder-verification/issues).

-Forum-alike discussion topics are better to be done with Discussions section in here: https://github.com/NilFoundation/cairo-placeholder-verification/discussions

-Usage and development questions a preferred to be asked in a Telegram chat: https://t.me/nilfoundation
+Usage and development questions are preferred to be asked in a [Telegram chat](https://t.me/nilfoundation) or in Discord